-- The story The Frogs and the Lobsters in Mr Horatio Hornblower has Hornblower, with a detatchment of the British Army, fighting with the royalist French army against Republican forces, and told several times that it is not their fight.
-Hornblower later hears the same thing in Lieutenant Hormblower while assualting a Spanish fort in Haiti during a Haitian rebellion.
+- The story The Frogs and the Lobsters in Mr. Horatio Hornblower has Hornblower, with a detachment of the British Army, fighting with the royalist French army against Republican forces, and told several times that it is not their fight.
+Hornblower later hears the same thing in Lieutenant Hornblower while assaulting a Spanish fort in Haiti during a Haitian rebellion.

 - The Crusade in Forgotten Realms.
 Cormyrean king and his supporters wanted to go out and meet Tuigan Horde's forces head-on.
 Many others who weren't affected, didn't want this.
 Even Dalesmen who were closer to the Horde wanted to wait and watch or try to solve the trouble in any way not involving their southwestern "friends" — whom they tend to distrust, and for good reasons.
 Not that Cormyr itself was united about the issue: the Royal Magician and guilds claimed that until proven otherwise, the political development half a continent away from their borders is neither their business nor a valid cause for expenses a large military campaign would need.

 - This becomes a major conflict in the first chapter of Corpse Party 2: Dead Patient.
 When Ayame's group gets a Distress Signal from another isolated group of survivors, Ritsuko doesn't want to leave their barricaded room to try and help them.
 She's so determined to stick to this that she throws Chiyomi out for arguing and locks the door, with Ayame being left to decide who to side with.

 - In Dragon Age: Origins some of Warden's more pragmatic companions present this attitude.
 Morrigan gets annoyed if you insist on saving Redcliffe and Sten asks why are you chasing after "the charred remnants of a dead woman" (Urn of Andraste), when you should be focusing on defeating the archdemon.